colemanjackson/C-CPP-Projects/README.md

 # Getting Started
 to use, you will need :
 g++/gcc compiler, this was meant to run in a linux enviroment.
-Google g++/gcc for installation instructions ( I believe unbuntu has it standard)
+Google g++/gcc for installation instructions ( I believe ubuntu OS has it standard)

 Once installed, the make files should build everything correctly.
 Simply navigate to the project directory and run the following command: